CyberFlameGO/svnpython/Doc/library/exceptions.rst

    string when there were no arguments.
 All arguments are  stored in :attr:`args` as a tuple.

-   .. versionadded:: 2.5

 .. exception:: Exception

    All built-in, non-system-exiting exceptions are derived from this class.
 All user-defined exceptions should also be derived from this class.

-   .. versionchanged:: 2.5
-      Changed to inherit from :exc:`BaseException`.

-.. exception:: StandardError

-   The base class for all built-in exceptions except :exc:`StopIteration`, :exc:`GeneratorExit`, :exc:`KeyboardInterrupt` and :exc:`SystemExit`.
-   :exc:`StandardError` itself is derived from :exc:`Exception`.

 .. exception:: ArithmeticError